We are artists who have worked in Alaska’s Arctic National Wildlife Refuge for many years.

 Please peruse the images we have collected here.
 Visit the artists’ web sites.
 Visit the Refuge yourself, if at all possible.
 In short, experience the natural beauty of the Arctic Refuge in whatever ways are open for you.
 Weigh the value of this land, an exquisitely preserved wilderness ecosystem, against the environmental and economic costs of recovering—by many, many low-production wells covering a vast area—only enough oil to meet America’s needs for less than a year.

 Despite the 6 January 2021 lease sale in the Refuge (which attracted only three bidders, one of which was the State of Alaska itself), the legal and economic fight against drilling got a boost on 20 January 2021, when President Joe Biden signed an executive order establishing a temporary moratorium on Refuge oil and gas leasing.
 On 1 June 2021, Biden suspended such leasing, pending further environmental review.
 More about this is explained by the Associated Press.

 Please respect the copyrights and usage restrictions of the artists whose images and sites you visit.

-Arctic Refuge Art (arcticrefuge.art) is a successor to Artists of the Arctic Refuge (arcticrefugeart.org), originally developed by Dixon J. Jones in 2001, and maintained by the Northern Alaska Environmental Center from 2007 until 2017.
+Arctic Refuge Art (arcticrefuge.art) is the successor to Artists of the Arctic Refuge (arcticrefugeart.org), originally developed by Dixon J. Jones in 2001, and maintained by the Northern Alaska Environmental Center from 2007 until 2017.

 © 2001-2007 by Dixon J. Jones